DataDog/hiring-engineers/answers.md

 ## About Datadog

 Datadog is a Cloud Monitoring as a Service company that lets you monitor any stack and app at any scale.
 Started as an Infrastructure Monitoring Service, Datadog quickly became a full-stack Monitoring provider trusted by many thousands of customers worldwide.
-Today the company has 1000+ employees and offers best in class Infrastructure and [Application Performance Monitoring](https://www.datadoghq.com/product/apm/) and products such as Log Management and [Security Monitoring](https://www.datadoghq.com/blog/announcing-security-monitoring/).
+Today the company has 1000+ employees and offers best in class Infrastructure and [Application Performance Monitoring](https://www.datadoghq.com/product/apm/) and services such as Log Management and [Security Monitoring](https://www.datadoghq.com/blog/announcing-security-monitoring/).